-Often underappreciated and an afterthought for most homeowners, gutters are vitally important in your home’s makeup.
-Gutters are an essential system that protects your foundation and keeps away pests.
+Often underappreciated and an afterthought for most homeowners, gutters are a vitally important part of your home’s drainage system.
+Gutters help protect your foundation and prevent water damage to your house’s exterior and landscaping.
 Beyond their considerable functional purposes, gutters can also add a subtle flair to your home’s design.
-From the more common aluminum “K” style gutters to high-end copper Victorian style gutters, they can add a unique look and flair to your home.
+From the more common aluminum “K” style gutters to high-end copper Victorian-style gutters, they can add a unique look and flair to your home.

 Why Are Gutters Important?

-Rain gutters are an essential protective device for your home.
-Their primary purpose is to direct the flow of rainwater away from vital and vulnerable areas of the house, preventing water damage.
-As rainwater falls onto your roof, it will be pulled by gravity and attempt to pool everywhere it shouldn’t.
-Some people try to opt for gutter alternatives, but without gutters, rainwater will first try to collect in and around your roof, leading to mold, rot, and deterioration of shingles, facia, and soffit.
-After the roof, rainwater can damage and weaken your siding, leading to peeling and condensation.
-This weakening can result in rainwater finding its way into your walls, spreading mold, mildew, and grime.
-Finally, rainwater will find its way to the base of your home.
-Here it will begin to pool around the foundation, leading to any of the following problems:
+The primary purpose of rain gutters is to direct the flow of rainwater away from vital and vulnerable areas of your house, preventing water damage.
+Some people try to opt for gutter alternatives.
+Often, if your home lacks gutters, rainwater will first try to collect in and around your roof.
+This can lead to mold, rot, and deterioration of shingles, facia, and soffit.
+Rainwater can damage and weaken your siding, leading to peeling and condensation.
+This weakening can result in water damage to the interior of your home as well.
+In worst-case scenarios, rainwater will start to pool around your home’s foundation, leading to any of the following problems:

 Parts of a Gutter

-New homeowners looking to purchase and install gutters themselves will quickly find that they are surprisingly complicated systems.
-Baseline gutters include many different kinds of parts, connectors, and optional features that can leave one easily overwhelmed.
-This complexity increases with more expensive, decorative, and elaborate gutters.
+Baseline gutters include many kinds of parts, connectors, and optional features that optimize your house’s drainage system.
+The complexity of the system will increase with expensive, decorative, and elaborate gutters.
 Here is a quick breakdown of the components of typical gutters:

 • Gutter: This is the component from which the entire system takes its name.
 It is a trough-shaped piece called a “section.”
 These sections come in varying lengths depending on the gutter’s material.